-(a) The Employer may initiate a grievance at Step 2 of the grievance procedure by the General Manager or their designate presenting the grievance to the President of the Union or their representative.
+The Employer may initiate a grievance at Step 2 of the grievance procedure by the Administrator or their designate presenting the grievance to the President of the Union or their representative.

-(b) Failing satisfactory settlement at Step 2 and pursuant to Article 9, the Employer may inform the President or their designate of their intention to submit the dispute to arbitration within:
+Failing satisfactory settlement at Step 2 and pursuant to Article 9 - Arbitration, the Employer may inform the President or their designate of their intention to submit the dispute to arbitration within:

-- (1) 21 days after the Union's response has been received; or - (2) 21 days after the Union's decision was due.
+- (a) 21 calendar days after the Union's response has been received; or - (b) 21 days after the Union's decision was due.